pulinagrawal/Vector-LIDA/README.md

 ## Extensibility & Flexibility
 This implementation is built with modular Python classes, allowing:
-- Plug-and-play memory structures (e.g., different sensor processors).
+- Plug-and-play sensors (e.g., different built-in sensor processors).
-- Adaptable codelets (e.g., custom attention strategies).
+- Adaptable codelets (e.g., custom attention and structure building strategies).
 - Easy creation of specialized agents by substituting or extending modules.

 ## Usage
 1. Import and initialize the modules you need.
-2. Run the cognitive cycle by providing an environment to the agent.
+2. Extend modules or override classes to create custom behavior.
-3. Extend modules or override classes to create custom behavior.
+3. Run the cognitive cycle by providing an environment to the agent.